downshift-js/downshift/src/hooks/useCombobox/README.md

 #### Input

 - `ArrowDown`: Moves `highlightedIndex` one position down.
-If `circularNavigation` is true, when reaching the last option, `ArrowDown` will move `highlightedIndex` to first position.
-Otherwise it won't change anything.
+When reaching the last option, `ArrowDown` will move `highlightedIndex` to first position.
 - `ArrowUp`: Moves `highlightedIndex` one position up.
-If `circularNavigation` is true, when reaching the first option, `ArrowUp` will move `highlightedIndex` to last position.
-Otherwise it won't change anything.
+When reaching the first option, `ArrowUp` will move `highlightedIndex` to last position.
+- `Alt+ArrowDown`: If the menu is closed, it will open it, without highlighting any item.
+- `Alt+ArrowUp`: If the menu is open, it will close it and will select the item that was highlighted.
 - `CharacterKey`: Will change the `inputValue` according to the value visible in the `<input>`. `Backspace` or `Space` triggere the same event.
-- `End`: Moves `highlightedIndex` to last position.
-- `Home`: Moves `highlightedIndex` to first position.
+- `End`: If the menu is open, it will highlight the last item in the list.
+- `Home`: If the menu is open, it will highlight the first item in the list.
+- `PageUp`: If the menu is open, it will move the highlight the item 10 positions before the current selection.
+- `PageDown`: If the menu is open, it will move the highlight the item 10 positions after the current selection.
 - `Enter`: If there is a highlighted option, it will select it and close the menu.
 - `Escape`: It will close the menu if open.
 If the menu is closed, it will clear
   selection: the value in the `input` will become an empty string and the item stored as `selectedItem` will become `null`.
+- `Focus`: If the menu is closed, it will open it.
 - `Blur(Tab, Shift+Tab)`: It will close the menu and select the highlighted item, if any.
 The focus will move naturally to the next/previous element in the Tab order.